 I am not a bowel cancer patient.
-I am however, a wife and carer of a bowel cancer patient, my husband Dean.
+I was however, a wife and carer of a bowel cancer patient, my husband Dean.

-My story runs parallel with his but takes in its own twists and turns of what life as a carer can be for someone with cancer.
+My story ran parallel with his but takes in its own twists and turns of what life as a carer can be for someone with cancer.

 My husband Dean was diagnosed with Stage 4, metastatic colorectal cancer at the age of 35 in May 2019.
 In a whirlwind 6 months we went from moving back home to Melbourne after living in Dubai for 6 years, renovating our house, getting a new job and continuing to renovate.